AlexLipp/POOPy/README.md

 ## Description

-This is a lightweight Python package for interfacing with Event Duration Monitoring (EDM) devices maintained by English Water Companies.
+This is a Python package for interfacing with Event Duration Monitoring (EDM) devices maintained by English Water Companies.

 ## Installation